jwagner/smartcrop.js/README.md

 # smartcrop.js

-**:warning: This is a work in progress.
-Neither the API nor the algorithm are finished or battle proofen.**

 Smartcrop.js implements an algorithm to find good crops for images.

 ![Example](http://29a.ch/sandbox/2014/smartcrop/example.jpg)
 Image: [https://www.flickr.com/photos/endogamia/5682480447/](https://www.flickr.com/photos/endogamia/5682480447) by N. Feans

+## Demos
+* [Test Suite](http://29a.ch/sandbox/2014/smartcrop/examples/testsuite.html), contains over 100 images, **heavy**
+* [Test Bed](http://29a.ch/sandbox/2014/smartcrop/examples/testbed.html), allows you to upload your own images
+* [Photo transitions](http://29a.ch/sandbox/2014/smartcrop/examples/slideshow.html), automatically creats ken burns transitions for a slide show.

+## Algorithm Overview
-It does this using fairly dumb image processing.
+Smartcrop.js works using fairly dumb image processing.
 In short:

 1. Find edges using laplace
 1. Find regions with a color like skin
 1. Find regions high in saturation
-1. Generate a set of candidate crops
+1. Generate a set of candidate crops using a sliding window
 1. Rank them using a importance function to focus the detail in the center and avoid it in the edges.
 1. Output the candidate crop with the highest rank

-## Demos
-* [Test Suite](http://29a.ch/sandbox/2014/smartcrop/examples/testsuite.html), contains over 100 images, **heavy**
-* [Test Bed](http://29a.ch/sandbox/2014/smartcrop/examples/testbed.html), allows you to upload your own images
-* [Photo transitions](http://29a.ch/sandbox/2014/smartcrop/examples/slideshow.html), automatically creats ken burns transitions for a slide show.

 ## Simple Example
 ```javascript